 Install extra collector instances

-The Collector names (Windows: service names) and the port each Collector listens for Agents must be unique.
+The Collector names (Windows: service names) and the ports each Collector listens for Agents must be unique.

 If you want your Collector instance to connect to a specific Server other than